BrianCechmanek/DSOps/README.md

 # DSOps
-Collections of Ops and Development Toolings, Tutorials, for Data Science
+Collections of Ops and Development Toolings, Tutorials, for Data Science, ML, & AI Research.